ayarema/generatexml/README.md

 This is the open-source library that will convert JSON reports and will generate one detailed report file in [JUnit XML format](https://www.ibm.com/support/knowledgecenter/en/SSQ2R2_14.2.0/com.ibm.rsar.analysis.codereview.cobol.doc/topics/cac_useresults_junit.html#junitschema).

 `Generate-XML` library was written to be used if new separate JSON report files are created on your project for each individual feature file during the test.
-Or in case if new XML reports are created for each cucumber feature file but without detailed information.
+Or in case if new XML reports are created for each Cucumber feature file but without detailed information.
-You could use `Generate-XML` library if you want to create one detailed and aggregated report.
+You could use the `Generate-XML` library if you want to create one detailed and aggregated report.

+Before setting up and using the library, please note that your Cucumber reports are similar in format as in the [appendix example](#appendix example).
+These reports were generated, for example, using the Karate framework for testing functionality on the API layer.
+You can check this from the ["quick start"](https://github.com/intuit/karate#quickstart) block with the addition of the ["run in parallel"](https://github.com/intuit/karate#junit-5-parallel-execution) functionality.

 In addition, the implementation of this `Generate-XML` library includes the ability to send a generated aggregated XML report to the server, where the results of all reports are displayed, for example, [ReportPortal.io](https://github.com/reportportal/reportportal).

 ## Getting Started
-`Generate-XML` requires [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 8 (at least version 1.8.0_221 or greater) and then either [Maven](http://maven.apache.org), [Gradle](https://gradle.org), [Eclipse](https://www.eclipse.org/ide/) or [IntelliJ](https://www.jetbrains.com/idea/) to be installed.
+`Generate-XML` requires [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 8 (at least version 1.8.0_221 or greater) and then either [Maven](http://maven.apache.org) or [Gradle](https://gradle.org), [Eclipse](https://www.eclipse.org/ide/) or [IntelliJ](https://www.jetbrains.com/idea/) to be installed.

 ### Dependencies
 For start with `Generate-XML` you need just to add dependency to your: